-One of CCHR’s primary concerns with psychiatry is its unscientific diagnostic system.
+One of CCHR’s primary concerns with psychiatry in South Africa is its unscientific diagnostic system.
 Unlike medical diagnosis, psychiatrists categorize symptoms only, not disease.
 Jeffrey A. Schaler, Ph.D., says, “The notion of scientific validity, though not an act, is related to fraud.
 Validity refers to the extent to which something represents or measures what it purports to represent or measure.
 When diagnostic measures do not represent what they purport to represent, we say that the measures lack validity...
 The Diagnostic and Statistical Manual (DSM) published by the American Psychiatric Association… is notorious for low scientific validity.”

-Understanding this fraudulent diagnostic premise, we can see why psychiatry and psychology, entrusted with billions of dollars to eradicate the problems of the mind, have created and perpetuated them.
+Understanding this fraudulent diagnostic premise, we can see why psychiatry and psychology, entrusted with billions of Rand to eradicate the problems of the mind, have created and perpetuated them.
 Their drug panaceas cause senseless acts of violence, suicide, sexual dysfunction, irreversible nervous system damage, hallucinations, apathy, irritability, anxiousness, psychosis and death.
 And with virtually unrestrained psychiatric drugging of so many of our schoolchildren, it is no surprise that the largest age group of murderers today are our 15-to-19-year-olds.

 CCHR’s members include prominent doctors, lawyers, artists, educators, civil and human rights representatives and professionals who see it as their duty to “expose and help abolish any and all physically damaging practices in the field of mental healing.”
 They work to accomplish these clearly stated aims with many like-minded individuals and groups, including politicians, teachers, health professionals, investigators, government and law enforcement officers and media.

 Today, over 250 chapters strong in 34 countries, CCHR has established itself as a powerful human rights advocacy group and each year presents its Human Rights Awards to individuals who display exemplary courage in the worldwide fight for the restoration of basic human rights in the mental health area.